Commenced Feb 4, 2007, by Ken Wear

 (I was intrigued by a corollary between individuals and nations; it is presented at the end of this essay.)

 Acceptance of public charity should never be a career path; yet, among New Orleans refugees from Katrina, it evidently was the career of many.
 Doubtless this is a microcosm of our country.
-What consumes their hours I cannot know, but each able-bodied and non-productive person who accepts charity as his right is a needless burden on our taxes.
+What consumes their hours I cannot know, but each able-bodied and non-productive person who accepts charity as his right is a needless burden on productive people who contribute through their taxes.

 3) Unemployment has many faces involving both deliberate and fateful causes.
 Many, through no choice of their own, are jobless, whether their choice of skills doesn't match the job market or the job market has shifted.
 Where their effort is directed toward remedy I exclude them from my remarks here.
 But many, especially if their skills do not command a wage they consider to be adequate, have no desire for self-sufficiency if support can be derived from public programs.